espressif/esp-sr/speech_commands_recognition/demo.md

 If you want to choose other development boards other than ESP32-LyraT-Mini, please go to [esp-adf](https://github.com/espressif/esp-adf), which is Espressif's development framework for building audio applications based on ESP32 products, for more detailed information on hardware drivers.

-### 2.2 Wake-up by Keyword
+### 2.2 Wake-up by Wake Word

 The board enters the Waiting-for-wakeup status after waking up, during which the board will pick up audio data with the on-board microphone, and feed them to the **WakeNet** model frame by frame (30 ms, 16 KHz, 6 bit, mono).

-Currently, you cannot customize wake-up word yourself.
+Currently, you cannot customize wake word yourself.
 Therefore, please contact us for such requests.

 ### 2.3 Recognizing Speech Commands